vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Debugging/Debugger.md

 ## Debugger
 ### Description
 The debugger is a tool that allows the halting of program execution so values can be inspected, lines of code can be stepped over, and sometimes even modified.
-This does not require recompiling your code, or exiting play mode.
+This does not require recompiling your code, or exiting Play Mode.

 A functioning IDE is required, so first check [IDE configuration](../IDE%20Configuration.md) if you are experiencing basic issues.